-Perhaps the greatest disappointment when first exploring my woodlot was the realization that not a single sugar maple tree exists on the entire homestead.
+Perhaps the greatest disappointment when first exploring my woodlot was the realization that not a single sugar maple tree exists on the entire property.
 While I’m fortunate enough to have a neighbor who allows me to tap his sugar maple trees, I found myself looking for other opportunities to produce more food from the forest.
 I began to explore making birch syrup, which I first encountered when I lived in Southeast Alaska.
 After birch syrup, I quickly discovered an entire world of saps and syrups derived from more than 50 tree species around the world.

 As you explore syrups, you’ll see that they’re subject to just as much enthusiasm as craft beer, with styles varying by region and maker.
 You’ll also find that while we use the term “syrup” to describe any tree sap that’s condensed, not all syrups are sweet.
 Birch syrup, for example, has a savory and almost spicy flavor, well-suited for use as a demi-glace over wild game or for a salad dressing.
 Walnut, however, has a sweet, nutty taste, and the flavor becomes stronger later in the tapping season.
 The first run of sycamore syrup is usually very light, resembling honey in both appearance and taste.
 Late-season sycamore syrup has a distinct butterscotch flavor.